ballerina-guides/integration-samples/gdrive-files-to-microsoft-onedrive-files/README.md

     https://login.microsoftonline.com/common/oauth2/v2.0/authorize?response_type=code&client_id=<CLIENT_ID>&redirect_uri=https://login.microsoftonline.com/common/oauth2/nativeclient&scope=Files.ReadWrite offline_access
     ```
 10. This will prompt you to enter the username and password for signing into the Azure Portal App.
-11. Once the username and password pair is successfully entered, this will give a URL as follows on the browser address bar.
+11. Once the username and password pair is entered, this will give a URL in the browser address bar as shown below.
     `https://login.microsoftonline.com/common/oauth2/nativeclient?code=xxxxxxxxxxxxxxxxxxxxxxxxxxx`
 12. Copy the code parameter (`xxxxxxxxxxxxxxxxxxxxxxxxxxx` in the above example) and in a new terminal, enter the following cURL command by replacing the `<CODE>` with the code received from the above step.
 The `<CLIENT_ID>` and `<CLIENT_SECRET>` parameters are the same as above.
     ```